 Parks Canadas network of protected places is large and diverse.
 Visitor access, services, and even opening dates may vary across Cape Breton Island and Canso depending on local circumstances.
 Please visit pc.gc.ca/ns and follow Parks Canadas social media channels for information and updates on the status of all Parks Canada places.

 This trail meanders along the Aspy fault, through an Acadian and mixed forest.
 As nature reclaims land once used for farming and logging, a regenerated forest begins to blend in with the old growth.
 The magnificent red oak and the hoots of the barred owl or great horned owl will appeal to the true nature enthusiast.
-Recent work on this trail has made several stream crossings easier, but waterproof hiking boots are recommended.
+Waterproof hiking boots are recommended.